 1. Install a Bird Repeller

-If you’re wondering, “how to stop pigeons landing on my balcony,” a bird repeller is one of the most effective solutions.
+For keeping pigeons off a balcony, a bird repeller is one of the most effective solutions.
 It’s an ultrasound, motion detection box that emits noise whenever it’s triggered.

 It’ll be high-pitched enough that you won’t hear it, but pigeons will.
 A repeller will do a good job of keeping birds and other pests away and is about as humane an option as you’ll find.